autonomous019/dark-control/README.md

 # Chapter Summaries
-[all chapters are very rough draft pre pub standard, final versions pending]
+[all chapters are very rough draft pre pub standard, final versions pending, last updated: 2026-01-02]

 ## 1. **<a href="https://github.com/autonomous019/dark-control/blob/main/chapter1%20-%20AI%20and%20Cybersecurity.pdf">What AI Is, and Why Cybersecurity Matters</a>**